Jonas1200/IoTHackathon/README.md

 A Raspberry Pi 3 is needed for the Project.

-1. Change Email Receiver and Email Sender Account on Raspberry Pi in RaspBier/customSettings.json
+1. Change Email Receiver and Email Sender Account in Visual Studio Project in RaspBier/customSettings.json

      `"MailHost": "raspbier@mail.com",`